Sakib-lite/FoodishApp/READme.txt

-This single page modern  application was built by tailwindCSS and vanilla javascript
+This is single page modern  application. it was built by tailwindCSS and vanilla javascript